 Catalina State Park encompasses the best of the Sonoran desert in a small area.
 There are many excellent trails here, however several lead to protected wilderness areas where dogs can’t go.
 Please respect the park boundary signs and only take your dogs as far as they are allowed!

-The Canyon Loop trail, which is 2.3 miles, is entirely dog friendly and may even have a stream running if your timing is good.
+The Canyon Loop trail, which is 2.3 miles, is entirely dog friendly and might even have a stream running if your timing is good.
 Entrance to the park is $7, or you can purchase an annual Arizona State Parks pass for $75.